 This fresh-tasting cucumber tomato salad is the perfect summer side dish and a lifesaver during those months when turning the oven on is unthinkable.

 This salad is so simple, yet so good.
 Ready in about fifteen minutes, it takes advantage of beautiful ripe summer tomatoes and firm, seedless English cucumbers.
 It pairs well with almost any main course you can think of.
-Much like Caprese salad, it's one of those dishes that are so basic and simple that you'll want to select the best and freshest ingredients.
-If you do, I think you'll agree with me that this is one of the best side dishes one can have, especially in summer.
+Much like Caprese salad, it's one of those dishes that are so simple, you'll want to select the best and freshest ingredients.
+If you do, I think you'll agree that this is one of the best summer side dishes one can have.

 See the recipe card for exact measurements.
 Here are my comments on the ingredients.